 Of course, smart contracts could be far more complicated than the simple example described above.
 In theory every single contract that can be expressed in a mathematical way could be created as a smart contract.
 Of course if the contract is about something else than digital commodities, then there’s still the question of how jurisprudence sees smart contracts and how they bind.

 Even though smart contracts could offer endless possibilities, their usage is still taking child’s steps.
 There are many reasons for this; some of the more important being the juridical uncertainty of smart contracts and the fact that smart contracts are such a new technology that there simple hasn’t been enough time for the appropriate understanding to develop.
 If cryptocurrencies themselves are a difficult subject, smart contracts are far more difficult.

-Nowadays smart contracts are mainly used for things like digital collectibles and ICO.
-In the future – however – they can reduce bureaucracy and cost of law and contracting.
+Nowadays, smart contracts are used for things like digital collectibles and ICO.
+They can also reduce bureaucracy and cost of law and contracting.

 One of the most important uses of Ethereum is the creation of new cryptotokens.
 With Ethereum it is easy for anyone to create their own cryptotokens.
 Because these tokens take advantage of Ethereum’s blockchain, they share its safety features even if the user base of these new tokens would be far smaller than Ethereum’s.

 Especially companies have taken advantage of how easy it is to create new tokens with Ethereum.
 Ethereum has become on of the most used platforms which companies use to create their own cryptotokens.
 These cryptotokens work well with ICO-investing.
 Most of the ICO-investing is done on Ethereum’s blockchain.